bconf-lang/bconf/SPEC.md

 An array is an ordered list of values wrapped in square brackets (`[]`).
 Like objects, values can be separated by newlines or commas, and trailing commas are allowed.
 Arrays can contain a mix of value types.

-Arrays can only contain primitive values, block values, variables and tags.
+Arrays can only contain primitive values, objects, arrays, variables and tags.
 Any other value is invalid.

 ```bconf
 // An array of strings